Last updated: May 6, 2026

 How to check application status

-After you apply, New Mexico says to wait 14 days before checking status online.
+After you apply, New Mexico says on its application status page to wait 14 days before checking status online.
 The same state page says some food and other benefits may take up to 30 days to process, while Medicaid may take up to 45 days.

 - Online: sign in and use Check My Benefits.